mikelawrence/WiFi-Gate-Controller/code/README.md

 The WiFi Gate Controller Sketch is written in C. It interfaces with a US Automation Gate Controller and will detect gate position and open/close the gate.
 The sketch is a discoverable cover and sensor for [Home Assistant](https://home-assistant.io/), an open-source home automation platform running on Python.
 [MQTT](http://mqtt.org/), a machine-to-machine (M2M)/"Internet of Things" connectivity protocol, is the basis of communication with Home Assistant.

 ## Status
+This software is in the testing stage and is connected to my gate.
+* Experienced the controller going silent on the network (loop is still running because the LED will light when the gate is opened with a switch).
+It appears that the WiFi module can loose connection and still show the status as connected.
+Added MQTT connect timeout which stops the WiFi connection.
+This stop cause the WiFi reconnect and hopefully fix the problem automatically.
+The current build has the fix and testing is in progress.
-WiFi is working nicely.
-Home Assistant detects and properly controls all MQTT devices: Gate Cover, Temperature Sensor, RSSI Sensor, and Status Sensor.
+* Home Assistant automatically detects all MQTT devices: Gate Cover, Temperature Sensor, RSSI Sensor, and Status Sensor.

-The biggest issue at this time is occasionally the Watchdog Timer resets the sketch.
-This can be seen via Home Assistant when the Gate Status Sensor contains 'Reset'.
-This reset occurs almost daily when "ENABLE_SERIAL" is defined and less frequently when not defined.
+* Control of the gate via MQTT works.
+* Status reporting via MQTT works.

 # Setup
 ## Sketch Setup